swiss/fedlex-jolux/doc/impacts.md

 Connection between entries in the Official Compilation and the Classified Compilation through impacts.
 :::

-As it is shown in the figure above, the connection between jolux:LegalResourceImpact and the entries in the OC and CC is not direct but through [jolux:LegalResourceSubdivision](#LegalResourceSubdivision).
+As it is shown in the figure above, the connection between jolux:LegalResourceImpact and the entries in the Official Compilation and Classified Compilation is not direct but through [jolux:LegalResourceSubdivision](#LegalResourceSubdivision).
 The predicates used to connect the source and the target of the impact are jolux:impactFromLegalResource and jolux:impactToLegalResource.

 :::{admonition} jolux:impactFromLegalResource
 :class: note